5 Easy Ways to Stop Your Dogs Nail From Bleeding

 First Step: Stay Calm After You Cut Your Dogs Nail Too Short

 The first thing you need to remember after you cut your dogs nail too short is to remain calm.
-You’ll know you’ve cut too far immediately, and your dog will likely let out a yelp to make sure you get the message.
+You’ll know you’ve cut too far immediately, and your dog will likely let out a yelp.
 If you panic you’ll make your dogs fear worse.
-Remain calm; the bleeding is going to look much worse than it actually is.
+Remain calm.
+The bleeding is going to look much worse than it actually is.
 The calmer you remain the calmer you can keep your dog.

 If you do trim your dog’s nail too short and cut the quick, which contains live blood vessels, the nail will bleed and your dog will likely yelp and pull away.
 The bleeding can be profuse and long lasting.
 Stay calm, talk in a soothing voice and immediately feed your dog a bunch of tasty treats. – ASPCA

 Most nail trimming accidents are minor and can be treated at home.
 If you have another person available enlist their help; another set of hands will make the process much easier.

 The Quickest Way to Stop Bleeding is by Using Stypic Powder